strudel-science/strudel-kit/docs/getting-started/2-setup.md

-# Getting Started with the STRUDEL Design System

-Contents

-* Set Up Your Development Environment
-* Build an App
-* Add a Task Flow to Your App

-## Set Up Your Development Environment
+# Set Up Your Development Environment

 The current interface to using the STRUDEL Design System is a command-line tool written in Python.
 To use this tool, you need to set up a development environment that lets you invoke Python commands from a terminal.